Critical Analysis of a Jewish Leader: Gideon the Judge

 People, to challenge them to overcome the burden left behind by previous

-generation stumbled in this task, falling victim to the temptations and
+stumbled in this task, falling victim to the temptations and influences of

-influences of these inhabitants and the nearby nations.
-Yet, as foretold
+these inhabitants and the nearby nations.
+Yet, as foretold at the start

-at the start of the Book of Judges, whenever a generation would stumble and
+of the Book of Judges, whenever a generation would stumble and then receive its

-then receive its due punishment at the hands of the nearby Gentile nations, G-d
+due punishment at the hands of the nearby Gentile nations, G-d would inevitably

-would inevitably send His Agent, the Judge, to lead the Jewish people to
+send His Agent, the Judge, to lead the Jewish people to physical victory and

 And